terrabyte-tech/byteOS-notes-android-app/README.md

 # byteOS-notes-android-app

-A simple application that is meant for taking and saving notes (locally) with our custom pixel font!
+A simple application that is meant for taking and saving notes (locally) with a custom pixel font.